Demolition starts on big ship stranded 14 months off Georgia

 SAVANNAH, Ga.
 (AP) — Using a heavy anchor chain like a saw, a towering crane Friday began cutting apart a cargo ship that’s been stranded on the Georgia coast since it overturned nearly 14 months ago.

 Demolition of the South Korean ship Golden Ray finally started after months of planning and setbacks.
 Officials warned that removing the partially submerged shipwreck off St. Simons Island will be loud and messy.
-It’s expected to take roughly new months to complete.
+It’s expected to take roughly two months to complete.

 “We expect there will be noise, fires, product discharges, and debris once we begin the cutting and lifting process,” John Maddox of the Georgia Department of Natural Resources said in a statement from the multiagency command overseeing the ship’s removal.
 “It would be unrealistic to say that this operation will be clean and perfect.”